DFwJZ/socket_programming/README.md

 ## No SSL or TLS implemented
 1. Run `cargo build` to buid the program

-2. Run `./server` on one terminal to start the server
+2. Run `cargo run --bin server` on one terminal to start the server

-3. Run `./client` on a separate terminal window to start client side
+3. Run `cargo run --bin client` on a separate terminal window to start client side

 4. Follow the instruction on the command line to continue the program.